Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Discussion

+Another key concern is that organizations may use the assurance framework and other evaluations as mechanisms for performative compliance~\citep[e.g.][]{kijewski2024rise, ferron2016does, power1997audit, bruen2010system}.
+Towards this end, we also recommend that future work explore the extent to which mechanisms such as the periodic public disclosure of assurance reports can increase accountability by introducing reputational and market-based pressures on organizations.

 \xhdr{Limitations and Future Work} First, in our pilot applications, we did not collect information on the outcomes of the AI system, such as the data used, model performance recorded, or documentation created.
-This limitation is not merely methodological, rather reflecting a broader challenge in AI assurance that outcomes are often difficult to access~\cite{mokander2021ethics}, especially for third-parties~\cite{costanza2022audits}, absent legal requirements~\cite{casper2024black}.
+This limitation reflects a broader challenge in AI assurance: outcomes are often difficult to access~\cite{mokander2021ethics}, especially for third-parties~\cite{costanza2022audits}, absent legal requirements~\cite{casper2024black}.
 Future evaluations that include greater access to system artifacts and outcomes would allow for deeper validation of the framework's ability to assess both outcomes and downstream effects.
 Second, our empirical validation relied on a small number of AI systems and expert interviews, and we recruited experts through convenience and snowball sampling.
 We acknowledge the resulting limited generalizability of our findings.
 Future work can strengthen our validation by interviewing additional stakeholders in the AI systems we used for our pilot applications (such as impacted communities), conducting pilot applications on more AI systems, and obtaining more expert assessments.
-Finally, our validations are formative and exploratory rather than longitudinal.
-We did not do a multi-year longitudinal study in which assurance professionals carried out an initial assurance, organizations implemented the framework's recommendations, and assurance was repeated throughout the AI lifecycle to evaluate whether those recommendations improved both processes and AI system outcomes.
-While we believe that this work is necessary, it is out-of-scope for the current contribution.
+Third, our validations are formative and exploratory rather than longitudinal.
+We propose that a key direction for future work is to develop rigorous and longitudinal evaluations of this AI assurance framework.
+Studies should involve applying the framework throughout the lifecycle of the AI system, implementing the recommendations that come from the assessments, and tracking changes in processes and outcomes overtime.
+Evaluations comparing teams that use the framework against those who rely on existing practices would further help to assess the framework's added value.